familiarcat/temporal-wake/temporal_wake_novel.md

 ### Guardian Sentinel – Obsolescence

 They had trained to be a shield.
 They had rehearsed scenarios where the colony ships screamed for help across empty light‑years and Guardian Sentinel arrived like providence.
 Instead, they arrived to a calendar that had run ahead without them.

+Park felt the old ritual trying to save him—thumb and forefinger smoothing an invisible wrinkle from his sleeve, the way his father had done before chess club when Park was ten.
+Back then, victory meant a paper ribbon and a bus ride home with his father’s hand on his shoulder.
+Later, victory meant fewer body bags.
+Somewhere between those two definitions he had mislaid the boy who played for the joy of seeing a pattern resolve.

+He carried a small brass token in his pocket, stamped with a date that no longer mattered.
+Seoul, the year the harbor went toxic.
+He had been off‑duty and still blamed himself—a superstition, but grief rarely respects logic.
+Osei had found him that night in a stairwell with the token pressed so hard into his palm it left a circle.
+“You’re not a levee,” the chaplain had said.
+“You can’t hold back a flood with your chest.”
+Park had not believed him then.
+He was starting to consider it now.

 “Celestial Bloom,” Reeves said, astonishment disguised as analysis.
 “Colony signatures, agricultural output in the megawatts, pediatric wing active.”
 She looked up.
 “Children.”